 - Any emails concerning your treatment are part of your clinical record

-- If an email you send to me or one of my associates requires a response and you have not received a response in a reasonable time frame, it is your responsibility to follow up to determine whether the intended recipient received the email and when you can expect a response
+- If an email you send to us requires a response and you have not received a response in a reasonable time frame, it is your responsibility to follow up to determine whether the intended recipient received the email and when you can expect a response

-- Neither I nor my associates are responsible for information loss due to technical failures associated with a client’s email software or internet service provider.
+- We are not responsible for information loss due to technical failures associated with a client’s email software or internet service provider.

 Instructions for communication by email: